SambitAcharya/Mini-Projects/README.md

 2) Image Recognition With Python

 An application with basic image recognition capabilities.
-Exact work of the application to be updated, once it has been completed.
+Currently a threshold function has been added, but the progress is halted because of errors which are listed in the errors.txt file.

 ## PHP